naver/svc/README.md

 ![diagram](./doc/img/SVC_VM_M.png)

-We can use ViewModel in CT to take advantage of "Auto Lifecycle Management".
+We can use ViewModel in ControlTower to take advantage of "Auto Lifecycle Management".

 Especially when we call asynchronous call which take more than 100ms, using ViewModel would be a good choice.